balampbv/Silent-Vendetta/README.md

 A real-time multiplayer social deduction game where deception is your greatest weapon, and trust is a fragile illusion.

-> 🤖 An experiment in game development using agentic AI.
+> Note: 🤖 An experiment in game development using agentic AI.

 ## Project Structure